 - buildings have attributes that contribute appropriately to the health, physical independence, and well-being of the people who use them.

 - people who use a building can escape from a building if it is on fire.

 - buildings are designed, constructed and able to be used in ways that promote sustainable development.

 The Building Act 2004(external link) is administered by the Ministry of Business, Innovation and Employment(external link) (MBIE) Building Performance Group.

-The building code sets national, mandatory standards for building work.
+The building code sets the mandatory standards for building work.
 All building work in New Zealand must comply with the building code.
-The code specifies how a building and its components must perform.
+The building code states the performances a building and its components must meet.

 Working through the building consent process provides building owners with documented assurance that they have taken all the right steps.